ogunlao/ogunlao.github.io/_posts/2020-05-23-knn-as-a-neural-network.md

 ### Layer 2: Softmax Layer

+After the previous step, we then need to find the datapoint with the closest distance to the test datapoint.
+This can be performed in two steps using the softmax layer:

-As we are looking for the class with minimum distance from the test datapoint, we have to negate the vector, so the datapoint with minimum distance, then have the maximum value.
-We then pass this through a softmax layer to normalize.
+- Negate the vector, so the datapoint with minimum distance, then have the maximum value.
+- Multiply the vector by a large positive constant $\lambda \rightarrow \inf$.
+This has the effect of shrinking small values and increases already large values.
+The intention is to have the neuron turned on for only the minimum value of the input $Z_1$.
+This is equivalent to applying the softmax temperature on the vector. $\lambda is an hyperparameter$.

 \begin{equation}
-Z_2 = softmax(-Z_1)
+Z_2 = softmax(-\lambda * Z_1)
 \end{equation}

+> For a refresher on the softmax temperature, check my previous post on [Softmax temperature](https://ogunlao.github.io/2020/04/26/you_dont_really_know_softmax.html#softmax-temperature)

 ### Layer 3: Prediction Layer